LMU-MSBA/Disconnected-Unveiling-Patterns-in-Telecom-Churn/README.md

 Write a short paragraph answer the following:

 Who are you helping?

 What problem are you solving?
+We are aiming to help solve the customer churn rate problem by figuring out the main cause and identifying at-risk customers that would leave by the end of the month.

 How will you solve that problem?

 Explain how the project is inspired by a job post.
 Link to the job post saved as PDF in your repo.